davidiwezulu/ecommerce/README.md

 class Product extends BaseProduct
 {
-    // Add your customizations here
+    // Add your customisations here

     /**
      * Example of adding a new relationship.